yuliianaumenko/rick-and-morty/README.md

-# technical task
+# Technical task

-Display a list of "rick and morty" episodes.
+- Display a list of "rick and morty" episodes.
-Open details (link to the episode, the number of characters, the release date) by clicking on the episode.
+- Open details (link to the episode, the number of characters, the release date) by clicking on the episode.
-Open the list of characters with pictures in the order of downloading pictures, by clicking on the details.
+- Open the list of characters with pictures in the order of downloading pictures, by clicking on the details.
-Darken the picture if the character is dead.
+- Darken the picture if the character is dead.
-Until the picture is loaded, do not show the character at all.
+- Until the picture is loaded, do not show the character at all.

 ## Project setup